lah7/gtk3-classic/README.md

 A Gentoo ebuild is available as `x11-libs/gtk3-classic-patches` in the `khoverlay` overlay.
-Rather than providing a patched `x11-libs/gtk+:3` ebuild directly, this ebuild installs user patches which will be applied on subsequent builds of GTK3.
-This way, the latest official Gentoo GTK3 ebuild can always be used.
+Rather than providing a patched `x11-libs/gtk+:3` ebuild directly, this ebuild installs user patches which will be applied on subsequent builds of GTK 3.
+This way, the latest official Gentoo GTK 3 ebuild can always be used.

 To install, first add the overlay and accept the package's testing status: